Double Whammy (novel): Plot

 Private investigator R. J. Decker is hired by sugarcane tycoon Dennis Gault to prove that Richard "Dickie" Lockhart, his rival in the professional bass fishing circuit, is a cheat.
 Decker, a disgraced newspaper photographer, looks up a former colleague, reporter Ott Pickney.
-Finding the local fishing guides too expensive, Decker takes Ott's advice and meets a reclusive hermit who calls himself "Skink."
+Finding the local fishing guides too expensive, Decker takes Ott's advice and meets a reclusive hermit who calls himself Skink.

 While teaching Decker about fishing, Skink mentions seeing Robert Clinch, a professional fisherman who recently died, out on Lake Jesup on the morning of his death; much to Decker's intrigue, Skink claims that Clinch wasn't fishing.
-Attending Clinch's funeral, Decker meets Gault's sister Elaine ("Lanie"), who confides to Decker that she and Clinch were lovers.
+Attending Clinch's funeral, Decker meets Gault's sister Elaine, known as Lanie, who confides to Decker that she and Clinch were lovers.
 She tells Decker that Gault hired Clinch to catch Lockhart first, believing Lockhart had Clinch murdered.

 Ott is skeptical of Lanie's suspicions, since the coroner ruled Clinch's death an accident and fishing to be too outlandish a motive.
 However, when he interviews Clinch's widow, he also discovers clues that Clinch wasn't fishing.
 Finding the remains of Clinch's boat, Ott discovers signs of sabotage.
-Unfortunately, Ott is murdered at that moment.
+Ott is murdered at that moment.
 After finding the body, Decker and Skink are both committed to nailing Lockhart.
-They tail him to his latest fishing tournament on Louisiana's Lake Maurepas but inadvertently photograph the wrong gang of cheaters; Lockhart wins the tournament anyway.
+They tail him to his latest fishing tournament on Louisiana's Lake Maurepas, but inadvertently photograph the wrong gang of cheaters; Lockhart wins the tournament anyway.

 Skink tries to raise Decker's spirits, adding, "Worse comes to worst, I'll just shoot the fucker."
-Later, Decker returns to find Lanie waiting in their hotel room.
-After the two sleep together and he drops her off at her hotel, Decker notices lights at the lakeside.
+Later, Decker returns to find Lanie waiting in his hotel room.
+They have sex, and he drops her off at her hotel.
+Decker notices lights at the lakeside.
 He discovers Lockhart floating in the weigh tank, clubbed to death.
 Assuming Skink is the culprit, Decker drives back to Florida and is greeted by the Miami police, led by Detective Al Garcia.
-Skink intercepts Decker and tells him Gault's whole assignment was a set-up, allowing Gault to kill his hated rival and put the blame on Decker.
+Skink intercepts Decker and tells him Gault's whole assignment was a setup, allowing Gault to kill his hated rival and put the blame on Decker.

 The Outdoor Christian Network, led by televangelist Charlie Weeb, organizes a fishing tournament in Lockhart's memory to promote Weeb's housing development at the edge of the Everglades.
 Weeb is desperate to boost sales of the condominia, as his TV network is so financially dependent on the development that its failure will also ruin Weeb himself.
 He becomes even more desperate when the bass salted into the condo's lakes die, revealing that the land the development is built on is toxic.
 He orders his new spokesman, Eddie Spurling, to cheat by harvesting caged bass from the neighboring stretch of clean water in the Everglades.